awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverlessrepo-how-to-publish.md

 1. Choose **Delete application** to complete the deletion\.

-### Deleting an Application Through the AWS CLI<a name="deleting-application-through-cli"></a>
+### Deleting an Application \(AWS CLI\)<a name="deleting-application-through-cli"></a>

-To delete a published application using the AWS CLI, you run the `[aws serverlessrepo delete\-application](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/delete-application.html)` command\.
+To delete a published application using the AWS CLI, run the `[aws serverlessrepo delete\-application](https://docs.aws.amazon.com/cli/latest/reference/serverlessrepo/delete-application.html)` command\.
 In the command, specify the application ID of the application that you want to delete\.

 The following command deletes an application, where `<value>` is the application ID: